 Regenerative Agriculture Program

 The Eyre Peninsula Landscape Board supports the Regenerative Agriculture Program through funding from the Australian Government's National Landcare Program.
 The five year program will end in June 2023.
 It is being delivered by grower group Agricultural Innovation & Research Eyre Peninsula (AIR EP) and includes support for farmers through a sustainable agriculture officer.
 See our media release for more details.

 The program aims to increase awareness, knowledge and adoption of land management practices on the Eyre Peninsula to restore soil pH levels, increase soil organic carbon levels and reduce the risk of nutrient loss from wind erosion.
 It supports farming systems groups and individual farmers to implement best practice management and practice change; and showcase the results to the broader farming community.

 The Eyre Peninsula is recognised as having a large area of agricultural land that is subject to acidification; as well as having a significant proportion of soils at moderate to severe risk of wind erosion and soils with low organic carbon.
 Our Regenerative Agriculture Program focuses on education and support for these issues.

 A significant part of the program is about supporting a number of grants for local farmers to undertake demonstration sites.
-Here are some details of just two of these successful demonstration sites:
+Here are some details of three of these successful demonstration sites:

 See this summary document for a full list of all the current projects being undertaken with Eyre Peninsula farmers.